TheZeroHz/DiptiBraille/README.md

 ># Operating System
 DiptiOS/3 is a pioneering operating system meticulously crafted to cater to the unique needs of braille users.
 Rooted in the robust framework of FreeRTOS, DiptiOS/3 sets a new standard for accessibility, seamlessly integrating with braille display hardware to deliver unparalleled functionality and ease of use.

-Experience the sophistication of DiptiBraille's sleek design and intuitive interface, offering both Demo and Pro versions.
-Unlock the full potential with the Pro Version, priced at $39, or explore its capabilities at no cost with the Demo Version.
+Experience the sophistication of DiptiBraille's sleek design and intuitive interface, offering both Demo and Pro versions. <b><i>Unlock the full potential with the Pro Version, priced at $39</i></b>, or explore its capabilities at no cost with the Demo Version.

 |✅ available|❌ not available|🔄 upcoming|🟡 partially available|
 |------------|-----------------|-----------|-----------------------|